jasonlun1997/DCC-main/README.md

   ```
   src_dataset_for = 'test';
   ```
-  To generate the kind of data set you want, and Run it
+  To generate the kind of data set which you want, and Run it
   ```
   ./recognizer/DownsampleMat2png.m
   ```